oneeve8/kobble-data/content/Githubsupport.md

 Sharing is one of the key features of Kobble.

-To purchase support, just tap the Home button and select the GitHub tab.
+To purchase support, just tap the Home button and select the GitHub tab, so you can set up either a

 (Assuming that you are going to have a free non github version and a free github version, I would word it differently... something like this:)